 Unearthing Collective Wisdom: Strengthening Disaster Preparedness & Early Action

-Global Learning Partners (GLP) was invited to assist in creating a set of tools and resources, along with the Training Guide, to equip both government agencies and non-governmental organizations with a simple methodology to identify behaviors that are impactful and feasible for the affected populations and to identify the determinants that support or inhibit the adoption of these behaviors.
+Global Learning Partners (GLP) was invited to assist in creating a set of tools and resources, along with the Training Guide, to equip both government agencies and non-governmental organizations; providing them with a simple methodology they can use to identify behaviors that are impactful and feasible for the affected populations, and to identify the determinants that support or inhibit the adoption of these behaviors.

-Participatory Learning and Action (PLA) tools offer many benefits for improving EWSs and their effectiveness in prompting action, they:
+Participatory Learning and Action (PLA) tools offer many benefits for improving EWSs and their action prompting efficacy.
+They:

-• are respectful of communities, acknowledging their expertise in their context and daily lives
+• are respectful of communities, acknowledging their expertise in their daily lives and context.

 • are a relatively simple methodology that is commonly used in development work.